nikic/PHP-Parser/UPGRADE-5.0.md

 The `$precedence` is the precedence of the direct parent operator (if any), while `$lhsPrecedence` is that precedence of the nearest binary operator on whose left-hand-side the node occurs.
 For unary operators, only the `$lhsPrecedence` is relevant.

 Recursive calls in pretty-printer methods should generally continue calling `p()` without additional parameters.
 However, pretty-printer methods for operators that participate in precedence resolution need to be adjusted.
-For example, typical implementations for operators looks as follows now:
+For example, typical implementations for operators look as follows now:

 ```php
 protected function pExpr_BinaryOp_Plus(